webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --watch-content-base
 ```

 ## `devServer.watchOptions` 🔑

 `object`

-Control options related to watching the files.
+Controls options related to watching the files.

 webpack uses the file system to get notified of file changes.
-In some cases this does not work.
-For example, when using Network File System (NFS).
-[Vagrant](https://www.vagrantup.com/) also has a lot of problems with this.
+In some cases, this does not work.
+For example, when using Network File System or [Vagrant](https://www.vagrantup.com/).
 In these cases, use polling:

 __webpack.config.js__